saiadityaurumu53/Resume_AI_Assistant_Project/README.md

 6. We can see the content of the Summary in the sidebar section
 7. The Analyzation and the comparision part is added in the chat section.

+### Important Note
-### Important Note: 2nd option "Analyze and Compare the Resume and Job Description" is dependent upon the "Extract skills, requirements and experiance" section so click both the buttons in order.
+In the 2nd Feature "Analyze and Compare the Resume and Job Description" is dependent upon the "Extract skills, requirements and experiance" section so click both the buttons in order.

 ## Usage Example Ideas
 1. Helps you tailor your resume according to the job description by getting a detailed comparison and mentioning any gaps or strong matches.